litentry/heima/tee-worker/omni-executor/aa-contracts/ERC20PaymasterV1-README.md

 # ERC20PaymasterV1

 A secure, feature-rich paymaster contract that allows users to pay gas fees with ERC20 tokens while reimbursing bundlers with ETH.
-This paymaster supports both native token payments and arbitrary ERC20 token payments with configurable exchange rates.
+This paymaster focuses exclusively on ERC20 token payments with configurable exchange rates.

 ## Design Concept

 ### Core Functionality
-- **Dual Payment Support**: Accepts both native tokens (ETH, BNB, etc.) and ERC20 tokens (USDC, USDT, etc.)
+- **ERC20 Token Support**: Accepts ERC20 tokens (USDC, USDT, WETH, etc.) for gas fee payments
 - **Bundler Authorization**: Only processes operations from pre-authorized bundlers for security
 - **Dynamic Exchange Rates**: Supports time-bounded exchange rate configurations
 - **Configurable Beneficiary**: ERC20 tokens can be collected by the paymaster or a designated address